Build a Bug Hotel: Give Nature's Little Helpers a Winter Home

 To make your garden even more appealing to insects:

-Plant native wildflowers to provide food in spring and summer.
+Plant Native Wildflowers: Provide food for bugs in spring and summer.

 You don’t need to spend a penny—just raid the garden or local park for supplies!

 Stack wooden pallets, crates, or use a box to create your hotel’s structure.
-Keep it sturdy to prevent any wobbly disasters.
+Make sure it’s sturdy to avoid any wobbles.

-Add cardboard tubes or bits of wood to create cosy areas.
-Pack woodland bits snugly in and around the tubes to keep them in place.
+Use cardboard tubes or bits of wood to create cosy areas.
+Pack in natural materials like twigs, leaves, and straw to keep everything snug.

 Top Floor: Bamboo canes or plant stems for solitary bees.